 I'm a student.
 Why is this for me?

 Design thinking, collaboration, and communication are regularly reported as some of the most highly desired and marketable skills across all jobs in the workforce.
 Your experience with a unique, exciting, collaborative project that bridges several disciplines will position you as a particularly versatile job candidate with strong problem-solving and communication skills.
 Your experience in the IDEA Lab will not only boost your skills, but add an important extra line to your resume.

 In addition, you'll have the opportunity to work with professionals through partnering with a real-world client, which will help you network with the broader community and gain new professional references - and perhaps even leads on jobs after graduation.
 Not only that, but you'll build strong relationships with your peers in other majors and take part in a team working together to answer a real-world question.

 You'll become more comfortable with risk-taking, build your leadership and project management skills, and, perhaps most importantly, contribute to making your community a better place.
 You can make a difference.

 I'm a faculty member.
 How do I participate?

-The IDEA Lab involves faculty members from three different units on campus - any combination of the College of Liberal Arts and Sciences, the College of Business, the College of Engineering and Computer Science, and the College of Education, Health, and Human Services - joining their courses together for a portion of the semester.
+The IDEA Lab involves faculty members from three different units on campus - any combination of the College of Arts, Sciences, and Letters, the College of Business, the College of Engineering and Computer Science, and the College of Education, Health, and Human Services - joining their courses together for a portion of the semester.
 For a single project, students from all three courses form teams that work with an outside partner to address a real-world problem or issue.